Gabriel42/my-digital-garden/src/site/notes/Garden/2025/Exploring the RPG Multiverse, One Book at a Time.md

 {"dg-publish":true,"permalink":"/garden/2025/exploring-the-rpg-multiverse-one-book-at-a-time/","tags":["dailynote"]}
 ---

+2025-09-01

-A new month, a new school year (here in France, it starts in September), and the perfect time to begin something fresh: this blog.
+A new month, a new school year and the perfect time to begin something fresh: this blog.
 I’ll be writing about my rediscovered hobby of TTRPGs.

 It’s been years since I last played, but I remember fondly how, in my formative years, I loved to drain the blood of strangers on the street and hide their bodies.
 My favorite character was a child Malkavian vampire with a split personality.
-I liked to think of myself as a little like Kirsten Dunst in Interview with the Vampire, but with one more personality.
+I liked to think of myself as a little Kirsten Dunst in Interview with the Vampire, but with one more personality.

 ![b22ecad01d01926a0f68c46fa665762a.jpg](/img/user/b22ecad01d01926a0f68c46fa665762a.jpg)